Parth-Vader/Scrapy-BenchCLI/README.md

 # Benchmarking CLI for Scrapy
 (The project is still in development.)

-NOTE : Use the master branch for working with `python2` and python3 branch for `python3`.

 >A command-line interface for benchmarking Scrapy, that reflects real-world usage.

 ## Why?